nurfrhusna/mini-ai-pipeline/README.md

 ## Files in This Repository
 In this repository, I provided the
-- `text_sentiment_pipeline.ipynb` — full notebook with baseline + AI pipeline, and
+- `text_sentiment_pipeline.ipynb`: full notebook with baseline + AI pipeline, and
-- `report.pdf` — full report required for Homework 6 submission.
+- `report.pdf`: full report required for Homework 6 submission.
 ---